Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Experimental Design

-This proprietary detection tool uses static code analysis to compare hashes and portions of the file's binary with signatures, known malicious/benign hashes, and code snippets.
-This standard approach for AV tools has the advantage of high-precision detection, but an inability to identify novel, even slightly changed malicious files.
+\textbf{Host-Level, Signature-Based Detector:} This proprietary detection tool uses static code analysis to compare hashes and portions of the file's binary with signatures, known malicious/benign hashes, and code snippets.
+This standard approach for an AV tool promises high precision and fast detection but an inability to identify novel, even slightly changed malicious files.
 In general, porting of signatures to each host requires relatively large host memory usage but facilitates fast and computationally inexpensive detection.